 - The EU Health Programme

-This will allow more integrated and targeted support.
+This would allow more integrated and targeted support.
 For instance, people affected by poverty would benefit from a better mix of material assistance and comprehensive social support.

 Because of these more flexible and simpler rules, it should be easier for people and organisations to benefit from the fund's funding.